ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **ASSISTING A [BLOCK**

---- ~Slrength~ characteristic of the player that is performing the Block action, or o' : i, ■ the Block action, can be modified by assists offered by team-mates that are in a posh or- ti two or more players can gang up on another.
-There are two types or assist ' ■ • be c
+--- Slrength characteristic of the player that is performing the Block action, or o' : i, ■ the Block action, can be modified by assists offered by team-mates that are in a posh or- ti two or more players can gang up on another.
+There are two types or assist ' ■ * be c

 and 'defensive'.